Walmart aims to empower workers with own devices, new app

 Up until now, most Walmart store workers had to share company handheld devices, with only about 10% having their own company device, Holler said.
 But Walmart did allow workers to download the work app directly to personal phones and use it on the job.

 Walmart says employees will only be able to gain access to the app’s work features while they are on the clock.
-But employees can also use the smartphone as their own personal device if they want.
+But employees can also use the smartphone as their own personal device if they want outside of work and during breaks when they’re on the job.
 Holler said Walmart will not have access to any personal data.

+Neil Saunders, managing director of GlobalData Retail, says that the move to give out cellphones to workers will benefit shoppers and will make workers’ jobs easier.
+But he said it creates “a whole array of issues and problems that Walmart will need to work through.”
+He noted that workers may feel nervous about privacy issues including worrying that every work task they do is being tracked on their cellphone; for Walmart, it might be hard to regulate how much employees are using the phone for personal reasons during the day.

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio